 for generating the Certificate Signing Request (CSR) as shown below.
 Replace the values as per your needs.

 Note: alt_names should contain your servers DNS where you want to use the SSL.
-Also, add all the IPs associated with the server if clients use the IP to connect to the server over SSL.
+Also, add all the IPs associated with the server if clients connect using an IP instead of a DNS name.

 Step 3: Generate the CSR using the private key and config file.